wahyd4/knowledge/categories/devops/kubernetes.md

 kubectl run nginx --image=nginx --restart=Never     # Run pod nginx and write its spec into a file called pod.yaml --dry-run -o yaml > pod.yaml

-kubectl attach my-pod -i                            # Attach to Running Container
+kubectl attach my-pod -i                            # Attach to Running Container and get the current running process

 kubectl top pod POD_NAME --containers               # Show metrics for a given pod and its containers